- 347 million people worldwide have diabetes* (1).

 - be physically active – at least 30 minutes of regular, moderate-intensity activity on most days.
 More activity is required for weight control;

-- eat a healthy diet of between three and five servings of fruit and vegetables a day and reduce sugar and saturated fats intake;
+- eat a healthy diet of between 3 and 5 servings of fruit and vegetables a day and reduce sugar and saturated fats intake;

 - avoid tobacco use – smoking increases the risk of cardiovascular diseases.